arjungandhi521/arjungandhi521.github.io/README.md

-# arjungandhi521.github.io: CMSC320 Final Project The Tide of Climate on Twitter: Twitter Climate Change Sentiment Analysis

-VIEW THE JUPYTER NOTEBOOK HERE https://github.com/arjungandhi521/arjungandhi521.github.io/blob/main/climate.ipynb
+# arjungandhi521.github.io:
+CMSC320 Final Project-
+Twitter's Climate Tide: An Analysis of Sentiment Towards Climate Change on Twitter by Arjun Gandhi

+Please go to this link to see the Jupyter Notebook right now (soon to be at arjungandhi521.github.io) https://github.com/arjungandhi521/arjungandhi521.github.io/blob/main/climate.ipynb

 # Data Set